zschreib1/Xplayn-content-management-system/README.md

 # XPlayn-sample

 Excerpts from *XPlayn*, a **content management system** (CMS) **web app** that I created that helps users build interactive stories that come to life as they scroll.
-These coding excerpts focus on implementing adding a story to the database.
+These coding segments focus on implementing adding a story to the database.
 Each story consists of:
 - a title,
 - a subtitle, and
 - chapters (with a text description, an image url and a caption).